fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 As an admin, you have the following options to manage anonymous meeting join for your organization:

-- The organization-wide Anonymous users can join a meeting unverified setting.
+- The organization-wide **Anonymous users can join a meeting** setting.
-- The per-organizer Anonymous users can join a meeting unverified policy setting.
+- The per-organizer **Anonymous users can join a meeting unverified** policy setting.
 - **(Public preview) Teams Premium**: The per-organizer **Anonymous users can join a meeting after verifying meeting** policy setting that allows anonymous users to join meetings after verifying through a one-time passcode.
 Only organizers with a Teams Premium license can use this feature.

 Your organizers have the following settings in their **Meeting options** to manage anonymous meeting join for their meetings: